BJReplay/ha-solcast-solar/ADVOPTIONS.md

 Setting this option to `true` will cause the integration to reload whenever any advanced option is added or changed.

-**Key: "solcast_url"**
+**Key: "solcast_url" / "solcast_port"**

-Possible values: string URL (default `"https://api.solcast.com.au"`)
+Possible values for `solcast_url`: string (default `"https://api.solcast.com.au"`) Possible values for `solcast_port`: integer (default `0`)

-Do not set this option unless you are a developer and want to utilise the Solcast API Simulator.
+Do not set these options unless you are a developer and want to utilise the Solcast API Simulator.

-Do not add a trailing `/`.
+A trailing `/` is optional for the URL.
 An integration reload is required.

-**Key: "solcast_port"**

-Possible values: integer (default `0`)

-Specify the TCP port to connect to the Solcast API end-points.
-The port may either be specified using this advanced option, or embedded in the `solcast_url` option (example, `https://api.solcast.com.au:8443`).
+Specifying the TCP port to connect to the Solcast API end-points may either be by using the option `solcast_port`, or by embedding the TCP port in the `solcast_url` option (example, `https://localhost:8443/`).
+If `solcast_port` is used then it will override any URL-embedded port specified.

-Do not set this option unless you are a developer and want to utilise the Solcast API Simulator.

-Do not add a trailing `/`.
-An integration reload is required.

 **Key: "trigger_on_api_available"**